-In 2017, The Boston Globe reported more than 8,000 Uber and Lyft drivers were taken off Massachusetts roads after they failed a new state background check.
-Their infractions ranged from license suspensions for drunken and reckless driving to sexual offenses and violent crimes, according to records.
+In 2017, the Boston Globe reported that more than 8,000 Uber and Lyft drivers were taken off Massachusetts roads after failing a new state background check.
+According to records, their infractions ranged from license suspensions for drunken and reckless driving to sexual offenses and violent crimes.

 The state looked at the criminal and driving records of almost 71,000 drivers who had passed reviews by the companies and rejected 8,206 — about 11 percent of them.

 Uber uses a company called Checkr to perform free background checks.
-However, a spate of criminal charges against Uber drivers has called the system into question.
+However, a spate of criminal charges against Uber drivers has questioned the system.